-In most cases, a 12-month award includes a stipend, a health insurance package for the student (plus the option to purchase family coverage), and a tuition scholarship of 18 hours during the regular academic year and three hours during the summer session.
+A 12-month award includes a stipend, a health insurance package for the student (plus the option to purchase family coverage), and a tuition scholarship of up to 18 hours during the regular academic year and three hours during the summer session.
 (Summer attendance is also mandatory.)
-The student is required to be in residence the day the assistantship begins.
-If the student is on a teaching assistantship (commonly referred to as a TA), support for June comes in the form of research support (from the research advisor) or additional teaching duties over the summer.
-If a student is coming into the Ph.D. program from another graduate program then the time of residence and length of award may vary.
+These awards begin on July 1, at which time the student is required to be in residence.
+Upon petition to the Graduate Program Coordinator, under certain circumstances the start date may be delayed.
+The student is expected to begin preparing for laboratory/coursework duties during July and August.
+After the 1st year, students in good standing are provided annual 12-month awards with support for June coming in the form of research support (from the research advisor) or additional teaching duties over the summer.
+Tuition scholarships are adjusted to meet the needs of individual students.
+If a student is coming into the Ph.D. program from another graduate program, then the time of residence and length of award may vary.